-NOTICE IS HERE BY GIVEN THAT the Annual General Meeting of the share holders of Shams Textile Mills Limited will be held on October 28, 2021 at 9:00 a.m. through video conference (Zoom) to transact the following business:
+NOTICE IS HERE BY GIVEN THAT the Annual General Meeting of the shareholders of Shams Textile Mills Limited will be held on October 25, 2022 at 9:00 a.m. at Registered Office of the Company i.e. 7-B-III, Marina Homes, Aziz Avenue, Gulberg-V, Lahore to transact the following business: